 These pages provide information on Norway's contribution to reducing social and economic disparities within the European Economic Area (EEA).

-The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and strengthening bilateral relations with 16 EU countries in Central and Southern Europe.
-Norway provides 97% of the funding.
+The EEA and Norway Grants represent the contribution of Iceland, Liechtenstein and Norway to reducing economic and social disparities and strengthening bilateral relations with 15 EU countries, primarily in Eastern and Central Europe.
+Norway provides over 95% of the funding.

 The Government and the EU signed the agreements on Norway's new contributions to the least prosperous countries in the EEA in May 2016.
 The Ministry has launched a separate web page on the new financial contributions.

 Strengthening bilateral relations is a main objective of the Grants.
 Read more about how your organisation can benefit and get involved.

 Agreement reached on EEA and Norway Grants for Hungary

 New EEA and Norway Grants agreements worth 214.6 million euro signed with Hungary today.
 Hungary is the third biggest recipient of EEA and Norway Grants.

 Management and control of the EEA and Norway Grants